 So, to be fair to all, let's take a closer look at Port Phillip's responsibilites and the range of vital services it delivers; then decide whether it is spending sensibly.

-A brochure distributed in our letterboxes compares the total forecasted spending in the 2019-20 budgets of several local Councils.
+Ratepayers of Port Phillip (RoPP) lobby group regularly compares budgets of several local councils.
 However, as each Council has a different operating context, any conclusions drawn from such a raw comparison need be treated with caution and skepticism.

 Indeed, the Victorian Auditor General has pointed out that such reporting lacks 'information about the quality of services, the outcomes achieved and how these related to councils' strategice objectives.'